-The Emergency Medical Services Department budget is allocated a total of \$5,385,427.
-This department budget reflects an increase of .97%, with most of the additional funds consisting of part-time salaries, billing company fees, and minor equipment purchases.
-A new ambulance is also included in the budget.
+The Emergency Medical Services department budget is allocated a total of \$5,420,099.
+This department budget reflects an increase of 0.64%, with most of the additional funds consisting of part time salaries, billing company fees, and minor equipment purchases.
+A new ambulance and a quick response vehicle (QRV) are also included in the budget.

-The Sheriff's Office budget reflects a decline of 1.11% for a total appropriation of \$5,577,386.
-This budget includes the addition of 10 new Sheriff's vehicles to replace current high mileage vehicles.
-With the retirement of the incumbent Sheriff in December, further adjustments may be necessary when the new Sheriff takes office.
+The Sheriff's Office budget reflects an increase of 3.02% for a total appropriation of \$5,745,932.
+This budget includes the addition of 11 new Sheriff's vehicles to replace current high mileage vehicles.